-Lower school students in kindergarten through grade 5 take art class twice a week for 40 minutes, while preschool and prekindergarten students take classes twice a week for a shorter period.
-Visiting artists introduce students to new art forms and techniques.
+Lower school students in preschool through grade 5 take art class twice a week for 40 minutes.
+Experienced faculty and visiting artists introduce students to new art forms and techniques.

 Children develop vocabulary, motor and hand-eye skills by being active participants in art.
 It stretches their imaginations, expand their world perspective and builds confidence—while encouraging pupils to describe, analyze, and interpret visual images.

 In middle and upper school, two- and three-dimensional art classes are offered as electives to students in grades six through twelve.
 Students in middle school may choose from classes such as General Art, Painting, Black and White Photography and Ceramics.
 These classes are offered on a semester basis and students may repeat the course for credit and a more challenging curriculum.